cammoore1/Ford-Fulkerson-Implementation/README.md

 hard to follow.
 However, I failed to replicate it regardless from a lack of time from working against other deadlines.

+I could not reproduce Figure 4 from the article because my implemenation would keep looping when finding an augmenting path.
+This could probably be fixed if I had more time.
 However, I did get it to work for a simple linear graph in figure 2 from the article.
 That was able to be reproduced which resulted in the following output: